-We currently intend to submit a BLA to the FDA relating to vascular trauma in 2022 or 2023, and submit a BLA for AV access in hemodialysis in 2023, based on the results and trial design of our V005 and V007 trials.
+We currently intend to submit a BLA to the FDA relating to vascular trauma in 2022 and a supplement for AV access in hemodialysis in 2022 based on the results of our V005 and V007 trials.
 The FDA may decline to approve our 6 millimeter HAV on the basis of these or other trial results, or for other reasons.